8bit-euclid/Apeiron/README.md

 # Apeiron

 A collection of high-performance C++ libraries for numerical analysis, computational geometric algorithms/data structures, root-finding algorithms, sparse/dense matrix solvers, complex analysis, graph algorithms, visualisation, and other mathematical tools.
+Primarily used for creating educational mathematics content for the YouTube channel Byte-Sized Euclid.

 ## License